 Intended Dates of Residence: You should clearly state the dates during which you intend to be in residence at the Law School.
 The Visiting Scholar Program requires a minimum of six weeks and a maximum of one year of residence.
 The standard residence period begins at the start of the academic year (August), however, you may begin your residency at any time.

-Demonstration of Available Funding: The Law School does not have funding to support visiting scholars.
+Statement of Expected Funding: The Law School does not have funding to support visiting scholars.
 Nor does it have sufficient staff to aid you in finding outside funding.
 Visiting scholars are not eligible to be hired as research assistants or visiting professors.
-Therefore, you must demonstrate that you have sufficient funds to support yourself while in residence at the Law School.
-Living expenses in Pittsburgh are estimated at $1,100 per month.
-You should add at least $400 per month for each dependent living with you in Pittsburgh.
-Demonstration of funding may be in the form of a bank statement (in USD or with a bank certified notation of the value in USD) or a letter from a funding organization detailing the amount of funds set aside for your research.
+Therefore, you must show that you will have sufficient funds to support yourself while in residence at the Law School.
+Living expenses in Pittsburgh are estimated at $1,400 per month.
+You should add at least $425 per month for each dependent living with you in Pittsburgh.

 The Law School does not provide housing to visiting scholars.
 Accepted scholars are strongly encouraged to contact the CILE office to work with staff to identify possible housing options.
 However, CILE staff will only provide assistance in identifying housing and will not obtain or reserve housing for scholars.